Grinnell-CSC207/partition-experiments/README.md

 paritition-experiments
 ----------------------

-A variety of experiments with partition.
+A variety of experiments with the partition method from Quicksort.